BlazeInferno64/blazed.js/lib/node/README.md

 To get started, simply call the blazed.request function in your code and take advantage of flexible and customizable request handling!

+**Please note when a method is not specified, blazed.js defaults to a GET request**

-Heres a simple example demonstrating a `GET` HTTP request method using the `blazed.reqeust()` function:
+Heres a simple example demonstrating a `GET` HTTP request method using the `blazed.request()` function:

 ```js
 // Starting the request